MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 ### Active Directory joined devices

 Devices that are joined to Active Directory will use their **existing infrastructure** to complete Hybrid Azure Active Directory join.
-While the Defender for Endpoint component will initiate this process, the join action will use your Federation provider or Azure Active Directory Connect (AAD Connect) to complete the join.
+While the Defender for Endpoint component will start this process, the join action uses your Federation provider or Azure Active Directory Connect (AAD Connect) to complete the join.
 Review [Plan your hybrid Azure Active Directory join implementation](/azure/active-directory/devices/hybrid-azuread-join-plan) to learn more about configuring your environment.

 To troubleshoot Azure Active Directory onboarding issues, see  [Troubleshoot Security Configuration Management Azure Active Directory onboarding issues](/microsoft-365/security/defender-endpoint/troubleshoot-security-config-mgt).

 ### Managing Security Configurations on domain controllers

 Currently, devices are not supported to complete a Hybrid Join to Azure Active Directory.
-Since an Azure Active Directory trust is required, domain controllers are not currently supported.
+Since an Azure Active Directory trust is required, domain controllers aren't currently supported.
 We are looking at ways to add support in the future.

 ### Non-persistent VDI environments

-Due to the potential impact on Azure Active Directory environments with respect to device lifecycle and service quota, we advise against testing the current installation files and builds shared in this public preview in a non-persistent VDI environment.
+Due to the potential effect on Azure Active Directory environments with respect to device lifecycle and service quota, we advise against testing the current installation files and builds shared in this public preview in a non-persistent VDI environment.

 ### Server Core installation